spillz/minepy/README.rst

    :scale: 50 %

-A fork of fogleman's simple Minecraft-inspired demo (https://github.com/fogleman/minecraft) written in Python being developed for and with the 7 and the 6 year old.
+A fork of fogleman's simple Minecraft-inspired demo (https://github.com/fogleman/minecraft) written in Python being developed for and with the 6 and 7 year olds.

 Known Issues
 ------------